skeema/skeema/doc/options.md

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "WARNING"
+**Default** | "warning"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks each table for presence of a primary key.
-Unless set to "IGNORE", a warning or error will be emitted for any table lacking an explicit primary key.
+Unless set to "ignore", a warning or error will be emitted for any table lacking an explicit primary key.

 ### my-cnf